Skip to contents

 max_num_bins

 positive integer(1).
-Maximum number of bins for numeric x_cols variables.
+Maximum number of ALE bins for numeric x_cols variables.
 The number of bins is eventually the lower of the number of unique values of a numeric variable and max_num_bins.
+Non-numeric variables such as (binary or categorical) always use all their actual values for ALE bins.

 boot_it